mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

 .. label:: end_Utilities_class

-The *InitializeSimulation* class inherits the *Prepare* class.
+The line *from potentials import LJ_potential* is used to import the *LJ_potential* function.

 Within the *InitializeSimulation.py* file, copy the following lines:

 .. label:: start_InitializeSimulation_class